-A step by step approach to maximising your sales capability
+Take a step by step approach to your sales activity to maximise efficiency and growth

 When we encounter a successful sales person, it's tempting to think 'they're just a natural' - it's an excuse for our own shortcomings, and often a reason to avoid putting in the hard work necessary to up your game.